sparrc/cookbook/readme.md

 - 4-5 portions
 - 1 hour

+#### Ingredients:

-- 11/2 lb Boneless, skinless chicken tenders, cubed
+- 1 1/2 lb Boneless, skinless chicken tenders, cubed
 - 1 tbsp Olive Oil
 - 1/2 cup Chopped cilantro
 - 1 pinch Cinnamon
 - 1/2 tsp Ground cumin
 - 1 Lemon, juiced
-Combine all ingredients (save half of the lemon juice for later) in a bag, add salt and pepper generously, massage ingredients until fully mixed and let marinate.

 - 2 medium Onions
 - 1 lb Carrots
 - 2-3 heads Broccoli
-- 11/2 cups Israeli cous cous
+- 1 1/2 cups Israeli cous cous
 - 2 cups Chicken Broth
 - 1 cups Water
+- 1 large Zucchini
+- 3 cloves Garlic, mashed

+#### Directions:

+1. Combine Chicken, oil, cilantro, cinnamon, cumin, and half of the lemon juice in a bag, add salt and pepper generously, massage ingredients until fully mixed and let marinate.
-Chop vegetables into small pieces.
+1. Chop vegetables into small pieces.
 Oil a pan and put over medium-high heat.
 When oil is shimmering, add onion, cooking until translucent and a tiny bit brown.
 Add Israeli cous-cous until it starts to brown in spots, then add rest of vegetables, chicken broth, and water.
 Cover and simmer until vegetables are soft, about 15-20 minutes.

-- 1 large Zucchini
-- 3 cloves Garlic, mashed
-Chop zucchini into small cubes.
+1. Chop zucchini into small cubes.
 Oil a pan and heat over medium-high heat until shimmering.
 Add zucchini and cook until browned, about 3-5 minutes.
 Add marinated chicken to pan with all juices and garlic.
 Cook until chicken is done.
 Fold cous-cous, chicken, and remaining lemon juice together until thoroughly mixed, Garnish with cilantro and serve.

 ________________________________________________________________________________